 Your energy levels are directly connected to what you eat.
 For a deeper dive into fueling your body right, check out Nutrition Basics: Eating for Energy and Health.

-Proper hydration is crucial—it can boost cognitive performance by up to 12%.
+Proper hydration is crucial—it can boost how well your brain works by up to 12%.
 Consider investing in a quality water bottle with time markers to track hydration throughout your workday:

 3. Priority Setting Frameworks That Work